Products Prices, markets & analysis

 Insight and analysis of factors driving prices.

-Buying appetite for European gasoline from West Africa was also muted because of competition from the US traders.
+Buying appetite for European gasoline from West Africa continues to be unremarkable.

 Gasoline consumption was relatively high in the third quarter, because China’s sales of vehicles that run on gasoline increased by 15% year on year from January to October.
 From mid-August to mid-October, end-user demand rose because of high temperatures in China’s summer months and increased vehicle usage during the National Day holiday which fell on 1-7 October.
 Additionally, China raised its retail ceiling prices twice in the same period, which boosted speculative trade.